SweetmanTech/myco-docs/README.md

 1. Explore the documentation for the specific Myco component you're interested in.
 2. Follow the setup instructions provided in each component's documentation.
-3. Integrate Myco features into your projects or use Myco tools to enhance your Web3 experience.
+3. Integrate Myco features into your projects or use Myco tools to enhance your creative building experience.

 For more detailed instructions, check out the [Getting Started](getting-started.md) guide.